Summer Term 2019

 Like with Acting 101, we will have two rounds of this course, starting 13th May and 15th July.

 The Next Stage

-Our 12 week improvers courses, start either the third or fourth week of January and are suitable for those who’ve done courses or been in plays before but would like to learn more specialised skills.
+Our 12 week improvers courses, start the second week of May and are suitable for those who’ve done courses or been in plays before but would like to learn more specialised skills.

-Whether it's devising original work with John Rogers and Zita Monahan-McGowan from Moonfish (one of Ireland's most exciting up-and-coming theatre companies); exploring the fascinating world of comedy with a group of seasoned comic professionals; or playing challenging, meaty roles in scenes from exciting classic contemporary plays under the direction of Maria Tivnan of Fregoli Theatre, we've got you covered.
+Whether it's exploring the fascinating world of comedy with a group of seasoned comic professionals; or playing challenging, meaty roles in scenes from exciting classic contemporary plays under the direction of Sarah O’Toole, with additional voice coaching by Conor Graham, we've got you covered.

 All Next Stage courses culminate in a live showcase performance at the Town Hall Studio or Black Gate Cultural Centre.

 Why not try our new 6 week screen acting course?

 This course is perfect for those who have done at least one beginner’s acting course, who are interested in acting for screen.

 Luke Morgan (Project Spatula/Morgan Creative/The Theatre Room) will cover the basics of working in front of the camera over 4 weeks, with students applying the skills learned by filming a scene or monologue over the final two weeks.

 The course takes place from 12th June to 17th July.